StefanoAnzolut/business-guide/source/account/signature-reminders.rst

 - Choose **how often** reminders should be sent, and click **Save** to confirm

+- **Example:** Let’s say you want to send a signature reminder weekly.
+Here is how it works:

+•	1st reminder – 7 days after the document is uploaded
+•	2nd reminder – 14 days after the document is uploaded
+•	3rd reminder – 21 days after the document is uploaded, and so on.

 ..
 NOTE::
   Is there a document deletion period set for your team?
 Keep in mind that no reminders are sent for deleted documents.
 Let’s say the deletion period is set to 5 days.
 If you choose to send signature reminders every 3 days, only 1 reminder is sent.